laurawkr/retro-game-fixes-web/src/pages/guides/harry-potter-sorcerers-stone.md

 A: You should own the original game.
 This guide only uses official tools and archival solutions, not pirated copies.

 ---

-If this guide helped you get HP1 running again, consider bookmarking this site—more retro PC game fixes are on the way.